 Low Vision care is provided by our Optometrist, Dr. Maleah Stroud.
 The patient will meet with Dr. Stroud for a low vision exam that will last approximately one hour.
 The goal is to maximize the patient’s remaining vision and to improve their quality of life.
-This can be achieved with the use of low vision devices such a high quality lighting, hand-held magnifiers, and video magnifying devices.
+This can be achieved with the use of low vision devices such a high-quality lighting, hand-held magnifiers, and video magnifying devices.

 What do I need to bring to the appointment?

-For you appointment, bring your most recent and/or favorite pair of eyeglasses, a completed low vision questionnaire and any optical aids, such as handheld magnifiers that you currently are using.
+For your appointment, bring your most recent and/or favorite pair of eyeglasses, a completed low vision questionnaire and any optical aids, such as handheld magnifiers that you currently are using.
 It is also helpful to bring a relative or friend with you to the appointment.